In this article:

-A mortgage rate lock is a mortgage lender’s commitment to honor a specific interest rate for a specific period of time.
+A mortgage rate lock is a mortgage lender’s commitment to honor an exact interest rate for a specific period of time.

-Mortgage rate locks are expressed in days, in 15-day increments.
+Mortgage rate locks are expressed in days.
 The two most common rate lock periods, though, are 30 days and 60 days.

-These types of locks may seem like a good deal because they can remove a lot of mortgage rate uncertainty.
-However, very long-term locks can prohibit your ability to shop for the best rate.
+Locking may seem like a good deal because you remove a lot of mortgage rate uncertainty.
+However, very long-term locks can prohibit your ability to .

 Use caution when locking for long periods of time.

-This is because, during the period of your rate lock, your mortgage lender is required to honor your agreed-upon mortgage rate.Click to see today's rates (May 25th, 2016)
+This is because, during the period of your rate lock, your mortgage lender must honor your agreed-upon mortgage rate and costs.

-Furthermore,¬†know that mortgage rate locks can't usually be executed after-hours or overnight.
+Furthermore, know that lenders can’t usually execute mortgage rate locks after-hours or overnight.

-Therefore, if you plan to lock your mortgage rate in the evening, you may be subject to the next day’s mortgage pricing, which may be better or worse.
+Therefore, if you plan to lock your mortgage rate in the evening, you may get the next day’s mortgage pricing, which may be better or worse.